Infinitium-Team/Scrap/README.md

 # Scrap Programming Language

-Welcome to Scrap, an unconventional programming language that combines Python's functionality with a twist of bizarre syntax.
+Welcome to Scrap, an unconventional programming language that created with 3 hours, it combines Python's functionality with a twist of bizarre syntax.
 If you're wondering, "wtf is this bro?" you're in the right place!
 Let's dive into the peculiar world of Scrap.

 ## Introduction